emfcamp/badge-2024-software/README.md

 To make the docker container with the right version of the ESP-IDF for the latest micropython.

+Before you build the first time, apply any patches to vendored content:

+    ./scripts/firstTime.sh

 Then to build the images run:

     docker run -it -v "$(pwd)"/:/firmware esp_idf:5.0.4 TARGET=esp32s3